How to watch Hockey Night in Canada: Stanley Cup playoffs on desktop & app

 CBC Sports will provide a live stream of Stanley Cup playoff games on Hockey Night in Canada.Full Article

-Watch live on television and online as the Boston Bruins take on the Florida Panthers in Game 5 of their 2023 Stanley Cup playoffs..
+Watch live on television and online as the Toronto Maple Leafs take on the Florida Panthers in Game 1 of their Stanley Cup playoffs..